mikyrenato/Project-5-Predictive-Analytics/README.md

 - Addressing business requirement 2
 - Listing the details of my friend's houses and his predicted sale prices
+- A button to display predicted house prices for all houses
 - Displaying the total sum of the predicted house sale prices
 - Providing interactive input and widgets for real-time house data to predict the sale price
 - A "Run predictive analysis" button to generate predictions based on the provided house data